 Holding private events in Nova Scotia Provincial Parks

-All events must be approved in advance by the Department of Natural Resources (DNR).
+All events must be approved in advance by the Department of Lands and Forestry.
 This allows us to know what is going on within the park system on a daily basis, and make special arrangements, if required.
 Be sure to bring your approval letter with you to the event.

 Please ensure you are familiar with the park event rules and regulations before registering your event.